Pvt. Anton Ervin Cichy

 In remembering the march ne said, "The march was seven days with nothing to eat, very little water to drink."
 During the march, Tony witnessed POWs beaten for no reason.
 He and the other POWs were denied food and water for no apparent reason.
 At San Fernando, he and the other POWs were packed into small wooden boxcars used to haul sugarcane.
 The cars could hold forty men or eight horses.
 The Japanese packed 100 men into each car.
 The dead remained standing until the living disembarked the cars at Capas.
 From there, he walked the last ten miles to Camp O'Donnell.

-As a POW, Tony was held at Camp O'Donnell.
-This unfinished Filipino Training Camp was pressed into service by the Japanese as a POW camp.
+As a POW, Tony was held at Camp O'Donnell which was an unfinished Filipino Training Camp was pressed into service by the Japanese as a POW camp.
 There was one water faucet for 12,000 POWs.
 Men would literally "die" waiting for a drink of water.
 As many as fifty POWs died each day from disease.
 The strong would steal the food of the weak.
-The situation in this camp was so bad that the Japanese opened a new camp at Cabanatuan a month later.

 When the camp opened, Tony was sent to the camp.
 After he arrived he recalled,"One of our guys tried to escape the first day.
 They caught him and broke every bone in his body, then broke his head open so his brains spilled out.
 The they made us walk by and look at him.
 It seemed like there was killings everyday."